Beta Thalassemia | Zayed’s Story

-Alicia was diagnosed with biliary atresia at three weeks old.
-Her family flew from Nairobi to Baltimore to get Alicia additional care and ultimately a liver transplant at the Johns Hopkins Children’s Center.
+Alicia was diagnosed with biliary atresia when she was 3 weeks old.
+Her family flew from Nairobi to Baltimore to get Alicia additional care and ultimately a liver transplant at Johns Hopkins Children’s Center.

 Cochlear Implant | Mateo’s Story

 After learning that their baby boy would never hear, Stéphane and Karla traveled from Mexico to The Johns Hopkins Hospital in the United States for a second opinion.
-It was there that audiologist Dawn Marsiglia worked with the family to outfit their son with a cochlear implant that helped restore his hearing.
+There, audiologist Dawn Marsiglia worked with the family to outfit the child with a cochlear implant that helped restore his hearing.

 Thoracic Outlet Syndrome | Mohammad’s Story

-Mohammad’s life was like that of any other active young man living in Lebanon—until doctors discovered that he had three blood clots in his arm.
-His local doctors told him that he would have to live with the condition.
-He found Dr. Ying Wei Lum, a vascular surgeon at Johns Hopkins Medicine who diagnosed him with Thoracic Outlet Syndrome.
-Dr. Lum had successfully treated many others with the same condition.
+Mohammad’s life was like that of any other active young man living in Lebanon — until three blood clots were discovered in his arm.
+Local doctors said he would have to live with the condition.
+Then he found Ying Wei Lum, a vascular surgeon at Johns Hopkins Medicine, who diagnosed him with thoracic outlet syndrome.
+Lum had successfully treated many others with the condition.
 After treatment at Johns Hopkins, Mohammad returned home and is now living a normal life.

 Renewing Our Vows | The Eves’ Story

-After suffering an aortic dissection, Wendell Eve was taken from Bermuda to The Johns Hopkins Hospital for treatment.
-After being successfully treated, Wendell and his wife, Rose, renewed their vows in celebration of their 25th anniversary.
+After suffering an aortic dissection, Wendell Eve was taken from Bermuda to The Johns Hopkins Hospital.
+After successful treatment, Wendell and his wife, Rose, renewed their vows in celebration of their 25th anniversary.

 Minimally Invasive Surgery | Eduardo’s Story

-Advancements in minimally invasive surgery at Johns Hopkins Medicine brought Eduardo Estima and his family from Brazil to Baltimore to treat his kidney tumor.
-Dr. Mohamad E. Allaf, director of Minimally Invasive and Robotic Urologic Surgery at The Johns Hopkins Hospital, helped Eduardo recover in record time.
+Advancements in minimally invasive surgery at Johns Hopkins Medicine brought Eduardo Estima and his family from Brazil to Baltimore for treatment of his kidney tumor.
+Mohamad Allaf, director of minimally invasive and robotic urologic surgery at The Johns Hopkins Hospital, helped Eduardo recover in record time.

 Spinal Tumor | Adam Ali’s Story

-At only 10 years old, Adam Ali had gone through more surgeries than many adults ever will.
-His father scoured the Internet for better options—a surgery that wouldn’t just eradicate Adam’s spinal tumor, but held the greatest promise for full recovery.
+At only 10 years of age, Adam Ali had gone through more surgeries than many adults ever will.
+His father scoured the internet for better options — a surgery that wouldn’t just eradicate Adam’s spinal tumor, but one that held the greatest promise for full recovery.